On Cloudboom Strike Running Shoe Review

 Pros

-• Good bounciness.
+• Great bounciness.

 Cons

-The cushioning of the On Cloudboom Strike is particularly impressive, making it highly suitable for long distances.
+The cushioning of the On Cloudboom Strike is particularly amazing, making it highly suitable for long distances.
 The underfoot protection helps to reduce fatigue, helping you stay fresh throughout your run.
 The shoe is especially well-cushioned in the forefoot, a standout feature among super shoes.

 Pros

-• Great cushioning for a race shoe.
+• Excellent cushioning for a race shoe.

 • Amazing forefoot protection.